krisp

 Phonetic transcriptions offer an excellent way to represent the spoken language in a more standardized manner.

-One of the main uses of phonetic transcriptions lies in linguistics.
-However, this type of transcription isn’t just limited to academia, as there are numerous other situations where it can become incredibly beneficial.
+One of its primary uses is in linguistics.
+However, this type of transcription of words isn’t limited to academia; there are numerous other situations where it can be incredibly beneficial.

 Let’s take a look at some of the core uses of phonetic transcriptions in various aspects:

 Phonetic transcription is indispensable for linguistic research.
-Linguists use phonetic transcription to analyze the phonological features of languages.
+Linguists use it to analyze the phonological features of languages.

 It helps them identify phonemic contrasts, study sound patterns, and uncover the subtle nuances that distinguish one dialect from another.